Published on 6/17/2022, 5:26:00 PM

 The tricky part is that the term "handgun" is actually undefined under the Maryland Criminal Code.
 The term was judicially defined in Howell v.
 State, 278 Md.
 389 (1976) to include a requirement that a handgun must be "capable of propelling missile by gunpowder or similar explosive".
 Currently, under Maryland gun laws, the State must show the seized firearm is capable of firing

 Howell says that a handgun must be a firearm or be "readily convertible" into a firearm, which could exclude just a frame or receiver.
-This is currently an undecided area of law, which could remain unclear for the foreseeable future.
 Currently, operability is typically proven with a test fire certificate and witness testimony from law enforcement officers.

 Maryland Assault weapons charges

 With regards to assault weapons, there is an exhaustive list of what is an "assault weapon" under Maryland law contained in the public safety article.

 New Criminal Acts